 The Nurses Educational Funds Inc. (NEF) is a nonprofit organization that encourages the donation of funds to support nursing education at a graduate level.
 The NEF was established more than 100 years ago and is currently headquartered in Brooklyn, NY.
 NEF receives donations from nursing educators, publishers, pharmaceutical businesses, and individuals grateful for the skills and talents nurses bring to their patients each day, and each night.
 The NEF holds the distinction of being the largest professionally endorsed source for graduate nursing school scholarship funding.

 12. Philippine Nurses Association of America PNAA Scholarships

-The Philippine Nurses Association of America (PNAA) was created in response to the needs of dedicated to Filipino-American nurses.
+The Philippine Nurses Association of America (PNAA) was created in response to the needs of dedicated Filipino-American nurses.
 The PNAA seeks to create positive change in the dynamic industry of nursing.
-The PNAA began in 1979 as the Federation of Philippine Nurses Association.
-The PNAA takes a hands-on approach actively contributing to many activities in underserved communities throughout the country.
+This associate began in 1979 as the Federation of Philippine Nurses Association.
+Furthermore, it takes a hands-on approach actively contributing to many activities in underserved communities throughout the country.